Yugoslavia, despite an early declaration of neutrality, signs the Tripartite Pact, forming an alliance with Axis powers Germany, Italy and Japan.

 But with King Boris of Bulgaria caving into Germany, Prince Paul felt the heat of the Nazis, and on March 20 he asked the Yugoslav Cabinet for their cooperation in allowing the Germans access to Greece through Yugoslavia.
 The Cabinet balked, and four ministers resigned in protest at the suggestion.
 This gesture failed to prevent Prime Minister Cvetkovic from finally signing the Tripartite Pact in Vienna on March 25, 1941.

-Within two days, the Cvetkovic government was overthrown by a unified front of peasants, the church, unions, and the military—an angry response to the alliance with Germany.
-Prince Paul was thrown from his throne in favor of his son, King Peter, only 17 years old.
+Within two days, the Cvetkovic government was overthrown by a unified front of peasants, the church, unions and the military—an angry response to the alliance with Germany.
 The new government, led by Air Force Gen. Dusan Simovic, immediately renounced the Tripartite Pact.
 In less than two weeks, Germany invaded the nation and occupied it by force.